-- (i) any amendment to, clarification of, or change (including any announced prospective change) in the laws or treaties (or any regulations thereunder) of Belgium or any political subdivision or taxing authority thereof or therein affecting taxation; or - (ii) any Administrative Action; or - (iii) any amendment to, clarification of, or change in the official position on the interpretation of any Administrative Action or any interpretation of any Administrative Action or any interpretation or pronouncement that provides for a position with respect to any Administrative Action that differs from the theretofore generally accepted position, in each case, by any legislative body, court, governmental authority or regulatory body, irrespective of the manner in which such amendment, clarification, change, interpretation or pronouncement is made known, which amendment, clarification or change is effective or which interpretation or pronouncement is announced on or after the execution of this Agreement there is more than an insubstantial risk that any interest deduction or other similar direct or indirect tax benefit available to the Borrower in respect of the Agreement is eliminated, reduced or otherwise adversely affected in any material respect.
+(i) any amendment to, clarification of, or change (including any announced prospective change) in the laws or treaties (or any regulations thereunder) of Belgium or any political subdivision or taxing authority thereof or therein affecting taxation; or

+(ii) any Administrative Action; or

+(iii) any amendment to, clarification of, or change in the official position on the interpretation of any Administrative Action or any interpretation or any Administrative Action or any interpretation or pronouncement that provides for a position with respect to any Administrative Action that differs from the theretofore generally accepted position, in each case, by any legislative body, court, governmental authority or regulatory body, irrespective of the manner in which such amendment, clarification, change, interpretation or pronouncement is made known, which amendment, clarification or change is effective or which interpretation or pronouncement is announced on or after the execution of this Agreement there is more than an insubstantial risk that any interest deduction or other similar direct or indirect tax benefit available to the Borrower in respect of the Agreement is eliminated, reduced or otherwise adversely affected in any material respect.

-"Tier 1 Capital" means own funds (fonds propres/eigen vermogen) as defined in Article decree of the CBFA to the effect that there has been either a change in law or regulation or a change in the official interpretation thereof, resulting in more than an insubstantial risk that the Loan or any of the Borrower's liabilities under this Agreement (or any portion thereof) will no longer be capable of constituting Tier 1 Capital of the Borrower under applicable laws and regulations.
+"Tier 1 Capital" means own funds (fonds propres/eigen vermogen) as defined in Article II.1 §1 10 of the 2006 Decree.

+"Tier 1 Disqualification Event" means the receipt of the Borrower of an opinion or declaration, ru means the receipt of the Borrower of an opinion or declaration, rule or decree of the CBFA to the effect that there has been either a change in law or regulation or a change in the official interpretation thereof, resulting in more than an insubstantial risk that the Loan or any of the Borrower's liabilities under this Agreement (or any portion thereof) will no longer be capable of constituting Tier 1 Capital of the Borrower under applicable laws and regulations.